MercuryGryph/AppliedWebTerminal-WebPanel/README.md

 Add the file name to [`public/lang/all.json`](/public/lang/all.json)

-### Add lang to language selection dialog
-For now, the lang file you add won't show in the list automatically,
+The lang you add will show in the list automatically.